August 15, 2021

 Are cats who eat plant-based ingredients getting sick?

-If you consider that the overwhelming majority of cats are fed kibble, then most cats are fed food with plant-based ingredients.
+If you consider that most cats are fed kibble, then most cats are fed food with plant-based ingredients.
 Nearly half of cats aged 6-9 years old demonstrate kidney deterioration.
 For indoor cats over the age of five, Kidney disease is the number one killer.

 Cat's bodies cannot compensate for plant-based diets for too many years without it taking its toll.